callum-mcdata/dbtonic-deprecated/README.md

 # The Future
 This section contains all my notes on what the future could look like.
 In the short term I am using this as an alternative to Github issues because it is easier for me to keep track of.

+## Short Term
+- I must have broken something with tree sitter.
+It has regressed to throwing errors on loops.
+Need to fix this.

 ## Medium Term
-- Determine a consistent format for the rules engine to operate over
+- DONE: Determine a consistent format for the rules engine to operate over.
+The format is the ModelNode.
-    - Quigley used the model for MF.
-Should I create somethign similar?
-A vector where each node contains {AST, raw_sql, & yaml}?
-    - If I want to expand beyond just jinja parsing then I'm going to need to get into SQL parsing.
-OOF.
-I guess it is an opportunity to build from the ground up for dbt.
-- Implement all the rules from dbt_project_evaluator
+- Implement all the rules from dbt_project_evaluator.
+- DANG.
+I'm gonna need to understand the DAG to implement all the rules.
 - Figure out a way for the user to configure those rules.
 Can I use `ruff` as a baseline here?

 ## Long Term